Brewing for Balance, Acidity, or Sweetness: Three Recipes on the AeroPress

 The AeroPress was introduced to the coffee industry by Stanford scientist and engineer Alan Adler in 1984.
 The invention came about from Alder’s desire to brew his everyday coffee with lower perceived acidity and bitterness.

 An AeroPress is one of many tools used to brew coffee within the industry.
-It’s fast and easy to use, built for portable brewing.
+It’s fast and easy to use, and built for portable brewing.
 Many baristas enjoy it for its versatility and ability to brew coffees with different flavor profiles.
 There’s even a World AeroPress Championship where participants compete for the title of Best Brew.
 You can read the winning recipes here.

 The Recipes